 Reh Festival (Idu Mishmi Tribe)

-The preparations begin much in advance, with the construction of a special ‘Reh Kutcha’ hut made from bamboo and wood.
-This hut serves as the venue for the rituals, a sacred space where the divine and human realms converge.
-The festival begins with the priest, the ‘Igu’, performing intricate rituals to invoke the divine.
+Reh Festival, typically celebrated in February, is the Idu Mishmi’s way of paying homage to their supreme deity, ‘Nanyi Inyitaya’.
+It’s a six-day celebration, brimming with rituals, prayers, community feasting, music, and tribal dances, The preparations begin much in advance, with the construction of a special ‘Reh Kutcha’ hut made from bamboo and wood that serves as the venue for the rituals, and when done, the festival is ready to begin with the priest (the Igu), performing intricate rituals to invoke the divine.

 Festivals of Nagaland